-According to the International Labor Organization, more than 6,300 people in the world die every day due to accidents at the work place or due to occupational diseases – this accounts for more than 2.3 million deaths each year.
+According to the International Labor Organization, more than 6,300 people die every day due to accidents at work or occupational diseases – this accounts for more than 2.3 million deaths each year.
 Thus, every 15 seconds, 153 workers are victims of occupational accidents.

 Under these circumstances, it is essential for the employer to implement concrete measures in order to prevent work-related accidents and occupational diseases.
 Risk analysis, that is part of the complete risk management process, takes into account legal, safety, as well as human aspects.

 To summarize in a few words, risk analysis is a process that includes:

 - Analysis and evaluation of risks associated with a particular hazard; and

 - Determining the appropriate measures to eliminate, control or correct these risks.

 On a pragmatic level, risk analysis consists of a detailed evaluation of your workplace to identify, among others, elements, situations and processes that are liable to cause harm, especially to people.
 Once this step is completed, it is necessary to evaluate the probability and severity of risks and determine the measures that should be adopted to prevent further harm.
 Once these measures are identified, they should be implemented, but it is also important to ensure the long-term viability of these measures.